maggieelkin/CovMutation/README.md

 the tree version.
 These folders represent the root data folder for experiments.

 Root data folders contain:
-* raw calculated ProtBert values for parent and reference sequences
+* Language Model Calculations from ProtBert for parent and reference sequences
 * A `treebuild` folder with raw nextstrain tree, processed tree nodes, and sequence metadata
 * A `exp_settings` folder with a text file for the trained model path, mutation data and list of training sequences.
-* A `results` folder that contain experimental AUC performance calculations.
+* A `results` folder that contains experimental AUC performance calculations.
+* A `rbd_exp_omicron` folder that contains fitness experiment data.

 Data for analysis and prediction for our work is all found under `data/processed/ncbi_tree_v1`

-### Raw Calculations
+### Language Model Calculations

 Calculated Semantic Change, grammaticality and Attention change values for parent sequences and the reference sequence are saved under the root data folder as: `tree_v1_seq_l2_change_ft.pkl`, `tree_v1_seq_forward_prob_ft.pkl`, `tree_v1_seq_attn_ft.pkl` respectively.